Currently browsing

 December 2010

-Lower Colorado River 2008 Final Report
+Lower Colorado River 2006-2008 Razorback Final Project Report

 Portions of the lower Colorado River between Parker and Laguna dams were surveyed during the period January 2006 to April 2008 as part of a broad program to assess efficacy of the stocking program for razorback sucker Xyrauchen texanus.
 Our findings document that short-term mortality is high and long-term survival is nil because of predation losses to nonnative fishes and to fish-eating birds.